Harshittiwari-27/CODSOFT/TASK1_PASSWORD_GENERATOR/README.md

 5. Proper messages shown for all invalid inputs.

-GUI version will be added later if needed for better user experience.
+The task has not mentioned for the GUI version for this .